w3c/mathml/docs/function-semantics.md

 Note: it is possible that we might be able to reuse an existing HTML attribute instead of creating a new one (`arg`).
 On the call, David Carlisle suggested that maybe we could use `name`.
 In this note, I'll use `arg`.

 Numbered attribute values avoid the need for adding an `arg` attribute and are therefore less work to manually author.
 Their disadvantage is that they are fragile -- if a polyfill such as one for `mfenced` for MathML Core changes the document, the location of the children might change.
-A good polyfill hopefully at least preserves the non-`mfrenced` attributes of the `mfenced` element by transferring them to the corresponding `mrow`, so the named approach would still work.
+A good polyfill hopefully at least preserves the non-`mfenced` attributes of the `mfenced` element by transferring them to the corresponding `mrow`, so the named approach would still work.
 Two other potential polyfills are a canonicalization polyfill that "fixes" the `mrow` structure and a line breaking polyfill creates new (indented) lines.
 Both would like alter the number of children in an mrow.

 Conversely, named arguments require more manual markup.
 Supporting both allows authors to choose what works best for their use case.

 # _Some_ Details
 This idea is not fully fleshed out, but some things can be clarified:
 * The notation attribute can take any value, but it is likely only some values will be listed as "known".
-Typically the value will be either a string representing a constant (e.g., "EulerNumber") or a string representing a function with arguments an in the examples above.
+Typically the value will be either a string representing a constant (e.g., "EulerNumber") or a string representing a function with arguments as in the examples above.

 * The arguments to a function have one of the forms:
 * `@<digits>+` or `@<letter><alphaChars>+` -- if digits, then then it refers to the ith child (0-based) of the element with the notation attr.
 If it starts with a letter, then it refers to the value of an `arg` attribute.
-If there are more than one `@`s present, they refer to the child of the match of the previous `@`.
+If there is more than one `@`s present, they refer to the child of the match of the previous `@`.
 * `@@<letter><alphaChars>+` -- nary match.
 All children are searched instead of stopping at the first child.

 It is probably possible to extend the nary notation to work with a number also, but I'm less sure of that.
 E.g, maybe `notation=set("@1,@@2)" could mean match the second child, then continue matching all siblings that are offset by two from that.
 Maybe a slightly different "@>2" would make more sense.
 Potentially multiple nary picks could be given and the pattern repeated until the children of the element are exhausted.
 I don't have a use case for that though.